Animation

 At school or college:

 You can take A-levels or Highers in fine art, art and design, graphic design, or film studies.
-Or you might want to take any of the following Level 3 vocational qualifications:
+Or you might want to take a level 3 vocational qualification in one of those subjects.
+Look at what your local college offers such as:

 • UAL Diploma/Extended Diploma in Art and Design